 Keep your little one busy this year and keep the festive mood going with this huge list of Christmas crafts, activities, recipes, and more.
 All of these Christmas craft ideas are tried and true favorites of not only us, but many of you as well as this list has been compiled by many of our readers.

 Not only will it be a ton of fun for your child to do these crafts, but it is the perfect way to spend quality time with your little one.
-That is what the holidays are about after all.

 1. Traditional Holiday Coloring Pages